colinbate/svelte-ts-tailwind-template/README.md

 > Default dev port is now `8080`
-# Svelte + TS + Tailwind 3.0 app
+# [WIP] Svelte v4 + TS + Tailwind 3.3 app

+**WARNING** Dark mode not working in this as there is an issue with Tailwind 3.3's use of `:is()`.

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template with TypeScript pre-enabled and Tailwind CSS configured.
+This is a project template for [Svelte](https://svelte.dev) (v4) apps.
+It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the form official Svelte template for Rollup with TypeScript pre-enabled and Tailwind CSS configured.
 Uses Tailwind CSS 3.2, which now uses the JIT compiler by default.

 > Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.
 Now that SvelteKit is past 1.0, it is an option you may want to consider for any larger apps.